uzairnaseem/Healf-fullstack-assesment/README.md

 **CSV Structure:**

-- Assumed standard e-commerce product fields (title, decription, featured images, rating, etc)
+- Assumed standard e-commerce product fields (title, decription, status, featured images, reviews, etc)

+**Product Visibility:**

+- Only products with ACTIVE status are displayed
+- Only published products are shown
+- Excluded products where deletedAt is not null
+- Only products with available inventory are visible to users

 **Search Scope:**

 - Prioritized title and vendor matches over description for better relevance
-- Assumed users search by product name, tags
+- Assumed users search by product name, vendor, description, types and tags

 ## Architecture Overview